samueladesoga/samblog/content/posts/symptoms-of-a-failing-agile-transformation-programme.md

 +++
-title = "5 Symptoms of a Failing Agile Transformation Programme" date = "2019-10-15T22:27:44+01:00"
-draft = "false"
-categories = ["Agile Delivery"]
+title = "5 Symptoms of a Failing Agile Transformation Programme" description = "Five recognisable symptoms of a failing Agile transformation, from fixation on tools to lack of management buy-in." date = "2019-10-15T22:27:44+01:00" draft = "false" categories = ["Agile Delivery"]